donbool/neural-confidence-dynamics/README.md

-# Neural Mechanisms of Perceptual Confidence
+# neural mechs of perceptual confidence

 investigating how confidence emerges from the dynamics of neural populations during perceptual decision-making, using biologically plausible spiking neural networks and established psychophysical paradigms.